Carnac stones: Alignments

 There are three major groups of stone rows – Ménec, Kermario and Kerlescan.
 They may have once formed a single group but have been split up as stones were removed for other purposes.
+Together they trace a contour line, around 20 meters above sea level.

 The standing stones are made of weathered granite from local outcroppings that once extensively covered the area.

 Ménec alignments

 Eleven converging rows of menhirs stretching for 1165 by 100 m.
 There are what Alexander Thom considered to be the remains of stone circles at either end.
 According to the tourist office there is a "cromlech containing 71 stone blocks" at the western end and a very ruined cromlech at the eastern end.
 The largest stones, around 4 m high, are at the wider, western end; the stones then become as small as 0.6 m high along the length of the alignment before growing in height again toward the extreme eastern end.

 Kermario alignment

 This fan-like layout recurs a little further along to the east in the Kermario (House of the Dead) alignment.
 It consists of 1029 stones in ten columns, about 1300 m in length.
 A stone circle to the east end, where the stones are shorter, was revealed by aerial photography.